Missed Fracture Compensation Claims Guide

 - An X-ray that was not carried out correctly – could lead to a missed ankle fracture on Xray or a missed wrist fracture on Xray because, for example, the wrong angle was x rayed.

 Common symptoms for missed fractures include swelling, pain, deformity, and immobility.
 These could present differently depending on where the broken bone is.

 - Missed foot fractures could lead to symptoms such as being unable to walk or put your foot down properly.

 - Commonly missed fractures to the hand could lead to an inability to make a fist, for example.

-- A missed fracture on the neck of the femur could lead to stiffness, pain and the inability to bear weight
+- A missed fracture on the neck of the femur could lead to stiffness, pain and the inability to bear the weight

-If your pain and swelling and immobility or deformity fails to respond to rest, if you have been told that you only have a sprain, you could be wise to get a second opinion as to whether you might have suffered missed fracture negligence.
+If your pain and swelling and immobility or deformity fail to respond to rest, if you have been told that you only have a sprain, you could be wise to get a second opinion as to whether you might have suffered missed fracture negligence.

-The British Medical Journal revealed in the early 2000s that 80 percent of the diagnostic errors in the participating emergency departments in their study were because of missed broken bones.
+The British Medical Journal revealed in the early 2000s that 80% of the diagnostic errors in the participating emergency departments in their study were because of missed broken bones.
 The main reasons for the error were failure to perform an X-ray (13%), and that fractures were missed on Xrays (78%).